xuqi2024/openflexure-microscope/docs/customisation.md

 For each version of the microscope we have specified a specific bill of materials to make the microscope simple to build for non-microscopists.
 One of the key advantage of the OpenFlexure Microscope is that is can be customised for different applications and modified if certain parts are not available.

 Here are some of the most common customisations.
-This page may not be as detailed as the core instructions, please consider helping us improve it.
+This page may not be as detailed as the core instructions, please consider helping us to improve it.

 >i You can [download every STL from here](all-stls.zip).